-Internal microphone input gain: Select the gain of the external audio input according to ambient conditions by dragging the pointer on the slide bar.
+External microphone input: Select the gain of the external audio input according to ambient conditions.
+Adjust the gain from +21 db (most sensitive) or -33 db (least sensitive).

-Audio type: .
+Audio type: Select audio codec and the sampling bit rate.

-- G.711 provides good sound quality and requires about 64Kbps.
-Select pcmu (μ-Law) or pcma (A-Law) mode. - G.726 is a speech codec standard covering voice transmission at rates of 16, 24, 32, and 40kbit/s
+- G.711 also provides good sound quality and requires about 64Kbps.
+Select pcmu (μ-Law) or pcma (A-Law) mode. - G.726 is a speech codec standard covering voice transmission at rates of 16, 24, 32, and 40kbit/s.